sharovik/devbot/documentation/events.md

 - [Event setup](#event-setup)
 - [Example](#example)

-## Good to know for event setup
-- `defined-events.go.dist` file example which contains the way of how to load your custom events
-- [the event message object](event-message.md) - there you can find more details about event message object

 ## Prerequisites
 * run `cp defined-events.go.dist defined-events.go` to create the file where you will define your events